Health Care Administration Leadership, Comprehensive Major

 6

-Fulfills the 30-hour service-learning requirement.
+Fulfills the Community-Engaged Learning requirement.

 RECOMMENDATIONS FOR HIGH IMPACT PRACTICES (HIPs)